vmware/dod-compliance-and-automation/vsphere/8.0/docs/README.md

 |     `V2R1`        |    Official STIG   |     2024/07/16     |[U_VMW_vSphere_8-0_Y24M08_STIG.zip](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_VMW_vSphere_8-0_Y24M08_STIG.zip)|

 > [!NOTE]
+> - The latest release always take precedence over prior releases.
+Older releases are provided for historical purposes and if support and compatibility are not available for an older product version.
 > - \* V1R1 of the official STIG is also included in the V2R1 download.

 ## Viewing